Kiru-axis/I-connect/README.md

 * Input: Enter your details to the prompted fields accordingly.That is, your password and email
 * Output: Successfull account login

+1. **Subscribing to particular User**
+* Input: Input your email and hit the subscribe button.
+* Output: Successfull subscribedto a particular Blogger and you get a welcome email as a subsciber from the selected Blogger.

 1. **Adding/Making posts**
 * Input: Fill in the title, author and select the category you want your post to appear
 * Output: Everything as defined displayed on the screen